-- 3. The notice, any special notice, and any customer education for those selected for participation; - 4.
-The plan for evaluation of the pilot, including both technological and customer impacts; - 5.
-Capital costs, cost recovery, reconnection fees, cost savings; and - 6.
-The public interest issues pertaining to the elimination of a final, in-person home visit and opportunity to "pay at the door" prior to disconnection.
+- 1) The criteria for selecting customers for inclusion in the pilot program; - 2) The distinction(s) between urban and rural customers and any links with the Company's AMR distribution; - 3) The notice, any special notice, and any customer education for those selected for participation; - 4) The plan for evaluation of the pilot, including both technological and customer impacts; - 5) Capital costs, cost recovery, reconnection fees, cost savings; and - 6) The public interest issues pertaining to the elimination of a final, in-person home visit and opportunity to "pay at the door" prior to disconnection.

-See Order No. 30471 at 8.
+See Order No. 30471 at p.
+8.